coto/coto.github.io/resume.md

 #### Fintech Industry (Feb 2008 - Apr 2017)
 ##### » CTO
 - Design and planning of Architecture and Systems for multi-layered banking applications.
-(ISO 20000)
 - Partnership connection with Google Cloud.
 - Evaluation of services to improve customer experience.
 - Management and leadership of research and development teams.